NDN-Surya/Nova-Mart-Retail-Analysis/README.md

 The primary objectives of this analysis are:

+- **Campaign Performance**: Evaluate the impact of massive promotional efforts on Nova-branded products across all 50 stores during the campaigns.
 - **Sales Performance**: Evaluate overall sales metrics to assess the company's financial health.
 - **Customer Behavior**: Understand purchasing patterns to identify key customer segments.
 - **Product Trends**: Analyze product performance to inform inventory and marketing strategies.